 As for all the “important” features, BTUs and the amount of burners, really aren't much of a factor.
 When it comes to gas grills there’s no substitute for design and a cookbox made with heavy duty metal.
 Our winner, the Weber Spirit E-130 had among the least BTUs compared to the other grills we tested and only three burners.
 However, there were five heat bars (flavorizers) which proved to be key in distributing even heat and allowing for fat drippings to turn into luscious smoke flavors.

 Size of Main Cooking Area: 29.5" x 17"

 Max Grilling Load: 24 (4") burgers

-Features: Side burner, cast iron griddle, heat spreading steel plates located under the grate
+Features: IR, Side burner, cast iron griddle, heat spreading steel plates located under the grate

 This was the only grill we tested that had a steel plate under the cast iron grates that allowed it to excel at grilling burgers, steaks, etc. With that being said, it wasn't designed as well as the Weber for smoking.
 The interior design didn't have a good space for wood chips, water pans and our ribs seemed to lack the smoky flavor.
 All in all, if you're just looking for a grill to cook burgers, dogs and steaks, this grill will do you justice.

 DynaGlo 5 Burner Gas Grill /w Side + Rotisserie Burner